 - Informs the selection of communications channels to be engaged.

-- Provides the foundation upon which all other communications and marketing initiatives are based.
+- Provides the foundation and rationale upon which all other communications and marketing initiatives are based.